Limited to 393 pieces – SOLD OUT

 USD EUR GBP DKK

-The TTT Escape is a limited edition timepiece made from the King of Cools infamous 1961 TR6 Triumph Trophy “Jump” motorcycle.
+Made from the King of Cools famous 1961 TR6 Triumph Trophy “Jump” motorcycle.

 1,995.00 USD